15 Software Companies in San Diego Changing the Future of Tech

 Focus: Home Healthcare

 What they do: CareStitch offers a platform that simplifies the scheduling process for home healthcare agencies.
-Patients can request an appointment through the company’s platform in order to be connected with matching clinicians, thus ensuring real-time notification within the office.
+Agencies using the platform can connect the right clinicians to the right patient quickly using CareStitch's matching algorithms.
 CareStitch’s platform is intended to optimize business, reduce compliance risk, provide greater visibility and generate better patient outcomes.

 Who they work with: Home healthcare agencies and clinicians.